CertifaiAI/data-science-fundamentals/day_4/Installation.md

 ![image](./assets/Installation/Run_Installer_Windows_11.png)

 ### 2.3 Add path to PATH environment variable
-The purpose of doing this is to enable PostgreSQL command running on Windows Command Prompt or other terminal applications.
+The purpose of doing this is to enable PostgreSQL commands running on Windows Command Prompt or other terminal applications.

 Step 1: Search "Edit the system environment variables" in the Windows start menu and click `Edit the system environment variables`.